South Africans mourn victims of platinum mine carnage

 South Africa’s per capita GDP is over $8,000 a year but nearly 40 percent of the population live on less than $3 a day.
 Miners’ wages have risen but many struggle to support an average of eight to 10 dependents.

-Industry officials are worried the Marikana mine labour strife could spread around the country where mining accounts for about 6 percent of gross domestic product.
+Industry officials are worried the Marikana mine labor strife could spread around the country where mining accounts for about 6 percent of gross domestic product.

 Anglo American Platinum, the world’s top producer, said on Wednesday it had received a demand for a pay increase.
 World No.2 platinum firm Impala Platinum (Implats) on Thursday also warned that industrial action at could grow.